xbeat/Machine-Learning/README.md

 Introduction to LANISTR Architecture

 LANISTR (LANguage INSTance Representation) is a neural network architecture designed for natural language processing tasks.
 It is based on the Transformer model and incorporates specialized components for handling language instances, such as words, phrases, or sentences.
 The architecture aims to capture the contextual information and relationships within language instances to improve performance on various NLP tasks.

+## Real-Time GraphRAG Application with LangChain Neo4j and GPT

+Introduction to GraphRAG

+GraphRAG (Graph Retrieval-Augmented Generation) is an innovative approach that combines graph databases, natural language processing, and large language models to extract, organize, and query knowledge from unstructured data.
+This technology leverages the power of graph structures to represent complex relationships between entities and uses advanced language models to interpret and generate human-like responses.

 ## Feature Engineering for Machine Learning using python